 It is important when new clothes or shoes are purchased, it is labelled with the residents name before using.
 This will ensure lost clothing items are minimized.
 Laundry Staff and Nursing Staff will automatically remove clothing which is worn, needs repair, is stained, or no longer fits.
 Relatives will be informed via phone that there is clothing in the office to be collected.
 If clothing is not collected within 2 weeks it will be placed in a Life Line Bin.
-Lost property has been moved to the Opal Wing next to the hairdressing room.
-Algester Lodge no longer take clothing donations due to government auditors seeing this as a privacy issue.
-When a resident moves from the facility their items must be collected within 24 hours or the items will be taken to life line and a fee of \$100 will be charged to the final account.

 It is the responsibility of the relatives / guardians to ensure that there is an adequate supply of suitable clothing.
-All items are to be clearly marked using name tags sewn onto clothes.
+All items are to be clearly marked using name tags sewn onto clothes or heat press machine labels.
 It is not permitted to use a marking pen to mark resident's clothes on a permanent basis.
 After numerous washes the name fades off and then the clothes are unnamed and become lost.
 CLOTHING MUST HAVE SEWN LABELS OR HEAT PRESS MACHINE LABELS.

 Management can order cloth labels at a reasonable price if requested.
 The labels take approximately 1 week to arrive once ordered.
-The laundry staff can arrange for the labels to be machine heat pressed application.
-If the laundry staff are to organize the labels to be sewn the clothing must be handed to the laundry staff for labelling.
-There is a small cost this covers labelling of all items of clothing and any additional items during the resident's stay until all the labels have been used from an order.
-Please consult the laundry staff, the Nursing Manager or management if you would like to order labels, and/or have labels sewn onto the resident's clothing.
+The admin staff can arrange for the labels to be machine heat pressed onto the resident's clothes.
+If the admin staff are to organize the label application the clothing must be handed to the administration staff.
+There is a small cost and this covers labelling of all items of clothing and any additional items during the resident's stay until all the labels have been used.
+Please consult with administration staff, the Nursing Manager or management if you would like to order labels, and/or have labels heat pressed onto the resident's clothing.